splch/slc.is/content/post/pgpKey.md

 # Conclusion

 PGP key generation can be as simple (from generating and managing keys from within Mailvelope) to as complex as you'd like.
 The benefit with more engaged generation is you only need to do it once.
-After the first time, you can use the same key for all your emails.
+After the first time, you can use the same key for any communication.
+I hope this tutorial is helpful in getting started with or improving your PGP keys.